pwittlinger/02476_mlops_group36/reports/README.md

 >
 > Answer:

 --- We used the HuggingFace transformers framework for doing text summarization.
-Specifically, we used a pre-trained Pegasus model and finetuned it on additional data.
-Pegasus is using the tokenizer to process the input data. ---
+Specifically, we used a pre-trained Pegasus model and fine-tuned it on additional data.
+Pegasus is using the tokenizer library to process the input data. ---

 ## Coding environment